liu-congcong/MetaCAT/Examples/README.md

 ## 06. Cluster Annotation

-`MetaCAT gtdbtk` will produce `GTDB-Tk.msh` file on the first run, which can be specified on subsequent runs with `--mash-db`.
+`MetaCAT gtdbtk` will generate a `GTDB-Tk.msh` file during the first run.

+This file is dataset-independent and only depends on the GTDB you use.

+Therefore, it can be specified in subsequent runs with `--mash-db GTDB-Tk.msh` to skip this step.

 ### Input